Official Book Selection Poll

 This thread can be used as an open discussion of the books on the poll.
 You're welcome to try to sell people on a particular book, or dissuade them from another.
 NOTE:

 As always, we will need a discussion leader that is willing to be very active in the reading and discussion of the winning book.
-If you are up to the task please let us all know in this thread.
+If you are up to the task please let us all know in this forum by making a post and stating your interest in the position.

 Please don't nominate yourself if you will not be active.
-Being active means checking the forum regularly and making posts quite often.
-It doesn't mean living in the forum and posting daily.
+Being active means checking the forum just about every day and making posts regularly.
+Regularly means a few times each week at the minimum.

 Being a discussion leader does not entail being an authority on the subject matter or defending the author's position.
 You simply need to attempt to stimulate discussion.

-And here are our FICTION book choices for our 2nd Quarter 2006 (April, May, & June) reading period.
-Please read about all three before casting your votes.
-Think hard about which book will be the most probable to stimulate quality discussion.
+And here are our NONFICTION book choices for 2nd Quarter 2006 (april, May, & June).
+Please read about all books before casting your votes.
+Think hard about which book will be the most educational, entertaining, and worthy of discussion.
 May the best book win!

 Drum roll please...